roboflow/inference/docs/workflows/blocks_connections.md

 ## What makes connections valid?

 Each block provides a manifest that lists the fields to be included in the Workflow Definition when creating a step.
-Values of these fields in Workflow Definition may contain:
+The Values of these fields in a Workflow Definition may contain:

 - References ([selectors](/workflows/definitions/)) to data the block will process, such as step outputs or [batch-oriented workflow inputs](/workflows/workflow_execution)